SharveshSubhash/Semantic_Cuda_optimized_Visual_Slam/README.md

 Imports are **lazy**: `import vslam_semantic` does NOT pull in `rclpy`, `nanoowl`, `redis`, or `px4_msgs`.
 Each node main only loads its dependencies when called.
-This lets you:
+This lets We:

   * Run unit tests on the math helpers without a ROS environment
   * Run the IMU bridge on a machine that doesn't have NanoOWL installed